hannydevelop/Peppubuild/README.md

 npm run start
 ```

-Navigate to `http://localhost:8080` in your browser and start using Peppubuild.
+Navigate to `http://localhost:1404` in your browser and start using Peppubuild.

 ### Progress
 Front-end Frameworks

-- [x] Webpack
-- [ ] VueJs
+- [x] VueJs
 - [ ] ReactJs
 - [ ] Angular

 Backend
-- [x] NodeJs
+- [] NodeJs

 Database
-- [x] Supabase
+- [] Supabase

 We are currently implementing front-end scripting for VueJs.
-If you want to follow our Roadmap, checkout the [project board]() for our Alpha version.
+If you want to follow our Roadmap, checkout the [project board](https://github.com/users/hannydevelop/projects/1) for our Alpha version.